slds-lmu/lecture_i2ml/attic/onboarding.md

 -  the code is structured well (see ["Code Smells & Feels"](https://github.com/jennybc/code-smells-and-feels) by Jenny Bryan for bad patterns to avoid)
 -  the code follows the style guide (easiest to do by using `lintr` and `styler`)
--  code is well documented (especially if it is meant to be read/worked on by students)
+-  code is well documented (especially if it is meant to be worked on or read by students)
--  code is as simple, legible and clear as possible (especially if it is meant to be read/worked on by students)
+-  code is as simple, legible and clear as possible (especially if it is meant to be worked on or read by students)